 - You can view all attachments that the person sends and reply to their messages.

 - The requestor can add you to chat spaces.

 If you ignore a message request

 - The message goes away.
 To find the request again, search for the person in Google Chat.
 You may need to use their email address when you search.

 - The requestor can't tell that you ignored them.

 - You can block the requestor from sending you more requests.
 Learn how to block a person.

 Spam message requests

 Google Chat filters message requests that appear to be spam into a separate section.
-You can accept or block messages that are marked spam.
-Spam invitations on classic Hangouts also appear as spam in Google Chat and vice versa.
+You can accept or block messages that are marked as spam.

 Accept or ignore a chat message request in Chat or Gmail